The field of business administration is divided into five centres:

 Junior Professor of Marketing (Jun.-Prof. Dr. Kübler)

-Münster University’s Center for Management (CfM) was founded in 2006.
-It unites the Institute for Organisational Economics, the Institute of Strategic Management, the Institute of Business Management with the Department of Chemistry and Pharmacy, the Chair of Business Administration and Organisation, Personnel and Innovation, and the Chair of Business Management.
+The Center for Management (CfM) was founded in 2006.
+It unites the Institute for Organisational Economics, the Institute of Strategic Management, the Institute of Business Management with the Department of Chemistry and Pharmacy, the Chair of Business Administration and Organisation, Personnel and Innovation, the Business Management Group and the Chair for Entrepreneurship.
 The chairs and institutes combine their teaching and research activities under the umbrella of the CfM.
 Their activities are focused on the triad of strategic orientation, economic incentive structures and organisational behaviour.
 In particular, research work deals with theoretically reflected empirical investigations of organisational issues and strategic problems.
 Furthermore, the CfM aims at transforming the results gained theoretically and empirically into concepts that can be applied in practice.
 Against this backdrop, the CfM cooperates with various institutions and companies in Europe, the USA and in China.

 Institute of Strategic Management (Prof. Dr. Ehrmann)